 Plastic

-• PET bottles such as soft drink bottles are sent to recycling facilities in Seaham and Harrogate.
-They are then processed into plastic flake, ready to be made into containers, trays and bottles for the food and drinks packaging industry.
+• PET bottles such as drinks bottles are sent to their washplant in Corby.
+Here they are processed into plastic flakes and sheet, ready to be made into trays for food packaging.

 Check which types of plastic you can recycle.